-Orion Nebula: Where stars are born | EarthSky.org
+All you need to know: The famous Orion Nebula | EarthSky.org

 Many people are familiar with Orion, the most noticeable of all constellations.
-The three stars of Orion’s Belt jump out at you midway between Orion’s two brightest stars, Betelgeuse and Rigel, which are two of the brightest stars in the sky.
+The three stars of Orion’s Belt jump out at you midway between Orion’s two brightest stars, Betelgeuse and Rigel.
 Once you find the Belt stars, you can also locate the Orion Nebula, otherwise known as M42, a stellar nursery where new stars are being born.
-Follow the links below to learn more about the Orion Nebula.

 How to locate the Orion Nebula.
 If you want to find this famous nebula, first you have to locate the constellation Orion.
 Fortunately, that’s easy, if you’re looking at the right time of year.
 The Northern Hemisphere winter months (Southern Hemisphere summer months) are the perfect time to come to know Orion.

 The constellation is noticeable for three medium-bright stars in a short, straight row.
 These stars represent Orion’s Belt.

 If you look closely, you’ll notice a curved line of stars “hanging” from the three Belt stars.
 These stars represent Orion’s Sword.
 Look for the Orion Nebula about midway down in the Sword of Orion.

 As a general rule, the higher the constellation Orion is in the sky, the easier it is to see the Orion Nebula.
-Orion is due south and highest in the sky around midnight in middle December.
-The stars return to the same place in the sky some 4 minutes earlier each night, or 2 hours earlier each month.
+From Northern Hemisphere locations, Orion is due south and highest in the sky around midnight in middle December.
+The stars return to the same place in the sky some four minutes earlier each night, or two hours earlier each month.
 So look for Orion to be highest up around 10 p.m. in mid-January and 8 p.m. in mid-February.

 Another time people notice Orion is around the months of August and September, when this constellation appears in the east before dawn.